smartt/jsmacro/README.markdown

 Changes
 -------
+v0.2.14

+ - jsmacro.py now runs on Python 3.
+Testing environments include: Python 2.6, Python 2.7, PyPy 1.6 (which is Python 2.7.1), and Python 3.2.

 v0.2.10

  - Fixed a bug where a DEFINE on the command-line wasn't overriding a DEFINE in the input file.